section-engineering-education/engineering-education/articles/how-to-build-a-todo-app/index.md

 - [Further Reading](#further-reading)

 ### Introduction
 Over the years software developers have used frameworks to build apps for android, iOS, Desktop, and Web.
 Flutter is one of those frameworks.
-Flutter is a technology developed by Google to enable developers build apps for all platforms with a single code base.
+Flutter is a technology developed by Google to enable developers to build apps for all platforms with a single code base.
 This technology is changing the Software development industry by making application development faster and cheaper.

-In this article we will use flutter to build a **To-do list** app.
+In this article, we will use flutter to build a **To-do list** app.

 ### Prerequisites
-To better understand this article, the reader is expected to have a foundational knowlegde of object-oriented programing languages such as Java, C++, etc.
+To better understand this article, the reader is expected to have a foundational knowledge of object-oriented programing languages such as Java, C++, etc.

 ### Goals
-At the end of this this article, the reader is expected to be familiar with:
+At the end of this article, the reader is expected to be familiar with:
 - Creating a basic flutter application.
 - Flutter and dart Packages.
 - Flutter widgets,